-For now H264 and H265 codecs are still in Beta mode, so to be able to trim a file from these codecs you will need to enable the beta mode in the Advanced Settings:
+For now H265 codec is still in Beta mode, so to be able to trim a H265 file you will need to enable the beta mode in the Advanced Settings:

 To learn a bit more on all PlumePack options you can read this article